Dealing with stress can be a difficult challenge for many people. Stress management is an important way to alleviate negative emotions.

 Despite lots of stressors in life, there are always moments that you can cherish and reasons to feel grateful.
 Focusing on the positives in life can lead to a better, clearer way of thinking and reflecting on life in general because it quickly puts things into perspective.

-Positive thoughts can help nurture positive emotions.
+Being optimistic or positive thinking can help nurture positive emotions.

 Sometimes, it is hard to accept an unfair situation where you feel like you are at a disadvantage.
 These types of experiences can make you feel angry and hurt, resulting in a desire to be unkind and potentially lash out.